jantimon/ariaMenu/README.md

 # AriaMenu #

 AriaMenu is a minimalistic, cross browser, cross device jQuery plugin.
-It improves a css-driven menu to be accessiable with touch and keyboard.
+It improves a css-driven menu to be accessible with touch and keyboard.

 Installation
 ```